 Example: delete a video from a workflow

 Let's imagine you'd like to delete a specific video when a user clicks on a button.
 Here is how to proceed:

 - first, create a new button element, go in its properties, and click on "Start/edit workflow":

 - in the workflow page, click on "Click here to add an action" and select "authenticate - delete a video" in the "Plugins" tab:

 - the properties popup of the action appears, enter the video id you want to delete in the "(path) videoId" field, and you're all done.

-Note: in a real world application, you'll probably not use an hard-coded video id, you'll rather use a video id that was stored in your Bubble database.
-That can be easily done since the videoId value is a dynamic one.
+Note: in a real world application, you'll probably not use a hard-coded video id.
+You'd rather use a video id stored in your Bubble database.
+You can easily do it since the videoId value is a dynamic one.